looorent/keycloak-configurable-token-api/README.md

 ### Docker install

-If you are using the official Docker image, here is a `Dockerfile` that automate the install procedure described above:
+If you are using the official Docker image, here is a `Dockerfile` that automate the installation procedure described above:
 ```
-FROM jboss/keycloak:15.0.0
+FROM jboss/keycloak:15.0.1

-COPY keycloak-configurable-token-1.5.0.jar /opt/jboss/keycloak/standalone/deployments/keycloak-configurable-token.jar
+COPY keycloak-configurable-token-1.5.1.jar /opt/jboss/keycloak/standalone/deployments/keycloak-configurable-token.jar
 ```

 ## Deployment (`< 0.3`)

 Before `0.3`, this library cannot be deployed properly as a module with dependencies without using the CLI.
-Therefore using the CLI is mandatory.
+Therefore, using the CLI is mandatory.

 ### Environment variables